AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 ## 🔎 TL;DR

-- Vaults with a health factor below one risk getting liquidated
+- Vaults with a health factor below 1 risk getting liquidated
 - Liquidated vaults can lose part or all of their collateral.
 Owners of such vaults however get to keep the stablecoins they borrowed
 - Angle comes with its unique set of liquidation features such as a variable liquidation amount, a dynamic discount for liquidators based on Dutch auctions, and a discount booster for veANGLE holders which make this system overall more borrower friendly than alternatives.